Real-Time Collaboration (RTC) JWT Authentication Setup

 3. Configure TinyMCE to use the JWT endpoint.

-The Real-time Collaboration (RTC) Server requires a public key generated from the same private key that will be used on your JSON Web Token (JWT) provider endpoint.
-The public key(s) stored on the Real-time Collaboration (RTC) Server are used to ensure that content is sent by authorized users.
+The Real-Time Collaboration (RTC) Server requires a public key generated from the same private key that will be used on your JSON Web Token (JWT) provider endpoint.
+The public key(s) stored on the Real-Time Collaboration (RTC) Server are used to ensure that content is sent by authorized users.

 There are two methods for generating and adding a public key to your API key: